-It's summer camp for creatives.
+It's ONLINE SUMMER CAMP for creatives.
 Art making, workshops, creative worship, teaching and more.

 This is an event for any adult or mature teenager wanting to develop artistic skill and express their creativity and faith.

 > A space for connection with other faith-filled creatives

 > Inspiration and encouragement for your creative journey

 > A great way to kick-start the year creatively